Pandemonium1986/pandama/README.md

 ## Building

-If you want to build the box, you need to clone the git repository and be sure to have ansible and the galaxy roles installed.
+If you want to build the boxes, you need to clone the git repository and be sure to have ansible installed.

 ```sh
 git clone https://github.com/Pandemonium1986/pandama.git ~/git/Pandemonium1986/pandama